openstack/nova/doc/source/reference/stable-api.rst

 Nova v2.1 API + Microversion
 ****************************

-In Kilo release, nova v2.1 API has been released. v2.1 API is supposed to be backward compatible with v2 API with strong input validation using JSON Schema.
+In the Kilo release, nova v2.1 API has been released. v2.1 API is supposed to be backward compatible with v2 API with strong input validation using JSON Schema.